kunle123-ui/kunle/Tutorials.md

 ]
 ```

 As a reminder, your public keys start with `EOS...`.
+The keys above are arbitrary until you have added them to an authority, which one you decide to user for active and owner are inconsequential until you have created your account.

-Which key is assigned owner and active is inconsequential.
-As a reminder, your owner key equates to full control of your account, whereas your active key equates to full access over funds in your account.
+_Reminder,_ your owner key equates to full control of your account, whereas your active key equates to full access over funds in your account.

 With all you've just learned, replace the placeholders in the following command and press enter.